fikuspi/FikusOS/README.md

 # Main questions:

 Will there be a GUI for FikusOS?
-Answer: Officially - no, but you can always create your own fork and add your own GUI there.
-FikusOS aims to make users nostalgic for DOS.
+Answer: Officially - Yes!

 # We will be glad to any support from your side, you can take part in the development by writing to the author!
 Thank you for participating in the FikusOS project!